Jake isn’t dead.

 “Five seconds, Jake.
 I can’t . . .
 I can’t hold it anymore.”

 Jake peers into the dark hole in the floor.
 Sees the top rungs of a ladder.
-“Okay, he says, stepping in.
+“Okay,” he says, stepping in.
 “Here we go.”

-He drags Mathos with him.
+He drags Mathos along with him.
 Beads of sweat roll down the face of the mage, veins bulge in his neck, and his arms, still raised overhead, tremble with strain.

 “I can’t . . . hold it,” he gasps.

-There’s a rumble overhead.
+There’s a rumble from above.

 The invisible barrier disappears.
 The Hall of Ancestors resumes collapsing down on top of them.